-For additional information on these and other testing-related projects funded by the Wind Program, see our list of Testing, Components, and Manufacturing Projects for Utility-Scale and Distributed Wind.
+For additional information on these and other testing-related projects funded by the Wind Energy Technologies Office, view the office's research and development projects map and select Program Area: Testing.

 Component Testing and Certification